mitchcapper/sandboxie-docs/Content/SandboxieIni.md

 * One Sandbox Settings section for each sandbox known to Sandboxie.
 A valid sandbox name is a string of letters and digits, and has a maximum length of 32 characters.
 The Sandbox Settings section should contain the setting [Enabled](Enabled.md)=yes.

 * One User Settings section for each user account.
-These settings record the state of [Sandboxie Control](SandboxieControl.md) for a particular user account, and include such information as the size of the window.
+These settings record the state of The UI for a particular user account, and include such information as the size of the window.
 These settings are not documented here, but see a brief discussion below.

 A simple Sandboxie.ini file may look like this.